FeiyangIanXu/FeiyangIanXu/README.md

 - 👀 I’m interested in finance, machine learning, time series analysis, and developing innovative solutions for forecasting and data-driven decision-making.
 - 🌱 I’m currently learning advanced deep learning techniques for predicting realized volatility in financial markets using transformer models.
 - 💞️ I’m looking to collaborate on projects related to financial computing, econometrics, and machine learning.
-- 📫 How to reach me: You can connect with me via [LinkedIn](https://www.linkedin.com/in/feiyang-ian-xu/) or email me at feiyang.xu@sdstate.edu.
+- 📫 How to reach me: You can connect with me via [LinkedIn](https://www.linkedin.com/in/feiyang-ian-xu/) or email me at feiyang.xu@jacks.sdstate.edu.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy playing the guitar, listening to Citypop music, and exploring creative ways to integrate finance with technology.